 - Foster Program Support – The B&T Dept. currently coordinates short-term fosters for mother dogs/puppies; Toni’s Kitty Rescue coordinates fosters for neonatal kittens.

 - Medical Emergency Fund – Friends of SFACC provides funding for special medical treatments and procedures that cannot be provided by the shelter vets (i.e. orthopedic surgery).
 This funding is provided on a case-by-case basis.

 - Rabies and Microchip Supplies – Quarterly clinics held at ACC provide low-cost rabies vaccines and free (for SF residents’ licensed dogs) or low-cost (for nonresidents) microchips.
 This program typically serves 80-90 clients per clinic session.
+In Dec.
+2018, at the quarterly clinic, SFACC administered 68 rabies vaccinations, 18 microchips and 61 dog licenses.
 The clinics not only provide a service to the public and their pets, they also raise awareness about ACC.
 Friends also supplies microchips to the VetSOS Community Clinic Consortium, which provides free veterinary care for pets of homeless San Franciscans.

 - Marketing/Outreach – Because the Dept. of ACC doesn’t include a marketing department, Friends funds special projects, signs, banners and other pieces for outreach events and in print and digital media.
 Friends of SFACC will also fund the ACC website design/hosting, bringing the ACC website off the city grid and creating a more interactive and community oriented website, with accessible social media components.